You, your partner and sexuality

 Cancer or its treatment can affect your:

-physical ability to give and receive sexual pleasure
+physical ability or energy to give and receive sexual pleasure

 thoughts and feelings about your body (body image)

-Tiredness is a common problem and can be due to either the cancer or its treatment.
+Tiredness is a common problem and can be due to the cancer, its treatment or emotional strain.
 If you’re feeling tired, you may lose interest in sex during or after cancer treatment.

-Pain can reduce sexual feelings and sexual desire, which varies from person to person.
-Often one partner may be more interested in sex than the other, and cancer can exaggerate this.
+Pain can reduce sexual feelings and sexual desire, which are different anyway from person to person.
+If one partner has previously been more interested in sex than the other, then cancer can exaggerate this.

-Body image is the mental picture we have of our own appearance.
-This image may not come from how we actually look, but rather from how we think we look.
-A change in body image may make you feel emotions such as anxiety, shame and embarrassment.
+Body image is the picture you have in your mind of how you look (your size, shape and form) and how you feel about your body.
+A change in body image may make you feel anxiety, shame or embarrassment.
 The reactions of a partner can influence these feelings.

 Emotions can have a powerful influence on our sexuality and our sexual behaviour.
-Being told you have cancer often causes many strong emotions that may make you or your partner less interested in sex.
+Being told you have cancer often causes many strong emotions that may make you or your partner less, or sometimes more, interested in sex.

-Partners of a person with cancer may be afraid to touch them intimately for fear of causing pain.
+Partnersof a person with cancer may be afraid to touch them intimately for fear of causing pain or damage to the area of the body being treated.
 They may lose desire themselves as a result of changes in the person with the cancer or feel rejected because their partner is less interested in sex.

-Although cancer can’t be passed on like an infection, they may even be afraid that they may ‘catch’ cancer through sexual contact.
+Although cancer can’t be passed on like an infection, a partner may even be afraid that they may ‘catch’ cancer through sexual contact.

-A change in role can occur for either of you can occur as a result of a cancer diagnosis.
-You may not be able to do all the things you used to do before the diagnosis.
-For some people, fulfilling their role as a mum, dad or breadwinner is part of their sexual self-esteem.
+A cancer diagnosis can lead to a change in role for either of you.
+You may not be able to do all the things you used to do before the diagnosis, and this may affect your sexual self-esteem.

 Effect of treatment on sexuality